• Skip to primary navigation

 • Beat until the butter very soft and fluffy.
 It should also be lighter in colour than when you started.

-• Add the icing sugar little by little to avoid icing sugar clouds and start of mixing on low.
+• Add the icing sugar little by little to avoid icing sugar clouds and start off mixing on low.
 Once incorporated turn the speed up and mix well.
 Continue adding the icing sugar little by little until it is all added.
+Add the cocoa powder.

 • Add the milk a tablespoon at a time, checking the consistency.
 Adding the milk will make the icing a little softer and more spreadable, so make sure it is as you'd like it to be and adjust the milk as needed to get your ideal result.